tdrose/metaspace_analysis/README.md

 11. Generate Figure 5 of the manuscript (co-regulation analysis): **TODO**

+## Additional notes:
-Note: `scripts/*.py` files usually take a longer time to run and can therefore might be submitted to a suitable cluster as jobs (`*.sh` slurm scripts are available for each file).
+* `scripts/*.py` files usually take a longer time to run and can therefore might be submitted to a suitable cluster as jobs (`*.sh` slurm scripts are available for each file).

+* The file `figure1_stats.ipynb` requires the table `all_dataset_ids-06-09-23.csv` to create the the plot in Figure 1B showing the overview of datasets uploaded to METASPACE.
+Since this table contains IDs of private METASPACE datasets, we cannot make it public.
+The code can be commented out to plot only the public uploaded datasets

+* Results for the publication have been performed on datasets uploaded before 02.01.23